Regular exercise is essential for a healthy and happy pregnancy, and stretching is a great, gentle way to do so.

 For a more gentle stretch, use a few yoga blocks to sit on while performing the squat.

 This is also a pose that you can stay in to really open up your hips.
 Working up to three to five minutes will really strengthen you for labor.

 2. Butterfly Pose

-- Begin sitting upright with your butt flat on the floor.
+- Begin by sitting upright with your butt flat on the floor.

-- With a straight spine, hold on to your feet with your hands, and draw your heels as close to your crotch as possible.
+- With a straight spine, hold on to your feet with your hands and draw your heels as close to your body as possible.

 - Inhale, and gently press your knees down toward the floor.